haeggee/error-detection-mt/README.md

 * English-Chinese
 * English-German

-The dataset is provided by WMT'21 and we prepared it as a serialized pickle file the purpose of this task.
+The dataset is provided by WMT'21 and we prepared it as a serialized pickle file for the purpose of this task.
 See all the details [here](https://github.com/haeggee/error-detection-mt/tree/main/dataset).

 ---